chunky-dev/chunky/README.md

 >
 >     java -jar chunky.jar -render SceneName
 >
 > Where SceneName is the name of the scene to render.
-You can read more about [headless rendering here.][5]
+You can read more about [headless rendering here.][chunky-dev-headless]
 </details>

 <details>